-A proposed project that indicates a strong demand for its units in the Primary Market Area (PMA) will be viewed more favorably by CHFA in the competitive process.
-CHFA will consider the stability of existing tax-credit and market-rate properties in the primary market area (PMA) of the proposed project, including vacancy rates, rent concessions, or reduced rents.
-In reviewing project applications, CHFA will look more favorably on a project that is in a PMA where there are lower vacancy rates and fewer concessions or reduced rents.
-In addition, staff will carefully analyze the assumptions made in the market study regarding capture rates and overall demand.
-CHFA will look more favorably on a project that does not require high capture rates or that does not need to assume high in-migration to achieve lower capture rates.
-CHFA's consideration of the demand for a project's units will include, but are not limited to:

-- Most recent Point in Time Study or other applicable study for homeless units; - Any recent study for rural farmworker units;
+A proposed project that indicates a strong demand for its units in the Primary Market Area (PMA) will be viewed more favorably in the competitive process.
+CHFA will consider the stability of existing Tax Credit and market-rate properties in the proposed project's primary market area (PMA), including vacancy rates, rent concessions, or reduced rents.
+In reviewing project Applications, CHFA will look more favorably on a project that is in a PMA where there are lower vacancy rates and fewer concessions or reduced rents.
+In addition, CHFA will carefully analyze the assumptions made in the market study regarding capture rates and overall demand.
+CHFA will look more favorably on a project that does not require high capture rates or that does not need to assume high in-migration to achieve lower capture rates; and in-migration will be considered only where warranted and documented.
+CHFA will also review whether the project's proposed rents appear achievable in the PMA.
+CHFA's consideration of the demand for a project's units will include, but are not limited to, a most recent Point in Time Study or other applicable study for homeless units; and any recent study for rural farm worker units.